mipear/Merge/README.md

 ## Credits

 Thank you to Martina and Iris for their support in creating this game.
-Thank you also to my brother for his support and the team at tutor support.
+Thank you also to my brother for his support and the team at tutor assistance.

 ### Content